-Warfield was the representative for Maryland's 3rd congressional district from 1823 to 1825.
+Warfield was the representative for Maryland’s 3rd congressional district and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1819 to Mar 1825, Warfield missed 94 of 336 roll call votes, which is 28.0%.
 This is much worse than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information